Tuesday's Scottish Gossip

 Hibernian centre-half Paul Hanlon insists he still has a "few more years" in the tank as a first-team player at Easter Road after the 32-year-old broke into the club's top five for club appearances.
 (Edinburgh Evening News)

-Former Hibs captain and caretaker boss David Gray has thanked manager Lee Johnson for his show of faith by keeping on his staff alongside assistants Jamie McAllister and Adam Owen and explained their "gang" approach to coaching.
+Former Hibs captain and caretaker boss David Gray has thanked manager Lee Johnson for his show of faith by keeping him on his staff alongside assistants Jamie McAllister and Adam Owen and explained their "gang" approach to coaching.
 (The Scotsman)

-Australia defender Nathaniel Atkinson has criticised own Heart of Midlothian displays and explained how loss of confidence affected him before his late equaliser against Kilmarnock on Sunday.
+Australia defender Nathaniel Atkinson has criticised his own Heart of Midlothian displays and explained how loss of confidence affected him before his late equaliser against Kilmarnock on Sunday.
 (The Scotsman)

 Midfielder Andy Halliday, who limped off during Hearts' draw with Kilmarnock on Sunday, and defender Michael Smith, who missed the game through injury, are in contention to face Fiorentina in Thursday's Europa Conference League game, but centre-half Craig Halkett is likely to be on the sidelines again.
 (Edinburgh Evening News)